SilbioYuya/Mekanism-More-Biofuel-Recipes/README.md

 # Mekanism-More-Biofuel-Recipes
-This is Minecraft datapack add more biofuel recipe using Mekanism's crushing recipe.
+This is Minecraft datapack that add more biofuel recipe using Mekanism's crushing recipe.